6 Pressing Questions About Cicadas

 What Do Cicadas Do?

 No matter the brood, periodical cicadas have an unmistakable appearance.
 They are 1 to 1.5 inches long and have black bodies with bright red eyes.
-Cicadas have wings with orange veins, but they aren’t the strongest fliers of the bunch.
+These bugs have wings with orange veins, but they aren’t the strongest fliers of the bunch.
 The only real impact they make on the plants they invade is if they cause twig dieback.
 This is when the cicada eggs in the tree branch tips cause the leaves to brown, but it’s usually not a major issue.

 What Can Humans Do With Cicadas?